milahu/z3gi/README.md

 Learning randomly generated Mealy machines without reset
 -----------------------

-Z3GI can be used to learn randomly generated MealyMachines without reset with the property that they are strongly connected (though not necessarily minimal).
+Z3GI can be used to learn without reset randomly generated Mealy machines with the property that they are strongly connected (though not necessarily minimal).

 Say we want to learn a randomly generated Mealy machine with 2 inputs, 2 outputs